PaperPrototype/Intro-Coding-and-Computers/07 - Algorithms + Structures/english.md

 (1) We include `string.h` to get access to `strcmp`.

-(2) We create a loop, with an offset number we can use to access each contact, in the contacts array.
+(2) We create a loop, with an offset number we can use to access each contact, in the contacts array. `i` is the name of our offset number variable that will get increased each loop.

-(3) We check if `strcmp` returns 0 (meaning the names matched), and then print out Bill's phone number if the names matched.
+(3) We check if `strcmp` returns 0 (meaning the current `.name` in `myPeople` array matched), and then print out Bill's phone number (if Bill is in the contacts of course).

 (4) The `break` keyword is new.
 The `break` keyword will "break out" of any loops it is in.
 This way if we find the name we want, we print out its corresponding phone number, and "break out" of the loop (rather than continuing to search since we've already found the phone number we wanted).